eventhero/api-docs/source/index.html.md

   ...
 ```
 <aside class="notice">
-Remember — to replace &lt;ACCESS_KEY&gt; with your event access key!
+Remember to replace &lt;ACCESS_KEY&gt; in this documentation and examples with your event access key!
 </aside>

 # Versioning and Media Types